MatteoZambra/mz-mm/_pages/cv.md

 </table>

 ##### Responsabilities
-- Development of multimodal deep learning algorithms to process sea surface data
+- Development of multimodal deep learning algorithms to process sea-surface data
-- Results dissemination and valorization
+- Documentation, dissemination, and valorization of the results of my research
+- Curation and submission of scientific articles
+- Tutoring and support in teaching activities

 ##### Achivements
 - Two original journal papers